pfuhr/BachelorThesis/readme.md

 The following files are included:

-Bachelor_Thesis.pdf: My Bachelor Thesis, for those that would like to read it in a digital format.

-Relevant code is in the folder code.
+Relevant code is in this folder.
 We did not include any datasets, as they were too large.
 Please reach out to s6pafuhr@uni-bonn.de, if you are interested in the datasets or more detailed explanations regarding the code.
-You can find a copy of the content on this usb-stick at https://github.com/pfuhr/BachelorThesis.
-I plan to clean and organize this repo in the upcoming weeks.
+You can find a copy of the content on the usb-stick at https://github.com/pfuhr/BachelorThesis.

 Files in the folder code: